jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-20-everyone-is-perfectly-rational-always.md

 🌻
 </div>

-When we are in conflict with others, we sometimes start to believe that they are _irrational_.
+When we are in conflict with others, we sometimes start to believe they are _irrational_.

 This article makes the case why we should always assume that our counterpart in a collaborative relation is acting in a perfectly rational manner.
 The argument has two parts: First, starting from a definition of rationality, we will see that we can never actually know whether our counterpart is rational.
-Second, as the argument goes, for pragmatic reasons in our own self-interest, we should always assume that our counterpart is perfectly rational.
+Second, as the argument goes, we should always assume that our counterpart is perfectly rational for pragmatic reasons in our own self-interest.

 The article is a reflection on psychological phenomena occurring in discussions and conflict.
 It unfolds a model of human beings and interactions which aims at